 This guide should help you decide which programming language to learn.
 Each of the major languages is outlined according to its popularity, use cases, demand, and ease of learning.
 The market demand and potential salary range for each language are noted, and they are linked to specific personal goals and prior coding experience.

 Table of Contents

-Why Should I Learn A Programming Language?There are many reasons to learn a new programming language.
-For most people, a new language will allow them to further their career and get a better job.
-For others, learning a new language is nothing more than a hobby, and the best programming languages to learn will depend on what they enjoy.
-A few of the more compelling reasons to learn a new coding language include:
+There are many reasons to learn a new programming language.
+For most people, a new language will allow them to further their careers and get a better job.
+For others, learning a new language is nothing more than a hobby, and the best programming language to learn will depend on what they enjoy.

 - Learning even just one language will make you much more employable.
 In the modern age – the digital age – being able to write code and create programs looks great on your resume, even if you don’t work as a programmer.

 - It can help improve your attention to detail.
 Learning a new programming language requires a huge amount of attention to detail and precision.
 Even one line of code out of place can be enough to ruin an entire block.

 - It could open up freelance job opportunities.
 Freelance programming is becoming a seriously large business.
 Some sources claim that freelance programmers can make upwards of $100 an hour – money that no one could say no to.

 With this in mind, let’s find out how to choose the best programming language for beginners to learn.